Skip to main content

 Carrying out home improvements

-You can carry out home improvements document provided you have written to us asking permission before you start.
+You can carry out home improvements provided you have written to us asking permission before you start.
 If we don't reply within one month of receiving your request and required information, you have the right to go ahead as if permission had been given.

 Access and control of personal information